dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

-   in itself a ground for peace, because it tended to bring on a discussion of all the circumstances of France and England relative to Holland, which would not have failed to place Holland in a state of neutrality, and that only will be the final event now; because; independent of all parties, no other is consistent with the whole national interest of that republic.
+   in itself a ground for peace, because it tended to bring on a discussion of all the circumstances of France and England relative to Holland, which would not have failed to place Holland in a state of neutrality, and that only will be the final event now; because, independent of all parties, no other is consistent with the whole national interest of that Republic.

    But this is not being done, it is now left to the Dutch to do it for themselves.

-   An alliance with England, at the same time there is one existing with France, will secure this neutrality, so necessary to the Dutch Republic.
+   An alliance with England, at the same time there is one existing with France, will secure this neutrality so necessary to the Dutch republic.
-   By this stroke of politics she will be free from all obligations to join with either in a war, and be guaranteed by both.
+   By this stroke of Politics she will be free from all obligations to join with either in a war, and be guaranteed by both.
 Her alliance with England will debar England from molesting her trade by sea, and that with France will debar France from the same thing, and likewise from invading her by